Babbage-Inc/FIDS/README.md

 ## :construction: Under Construction
 ⚠️ **This repository is currently under construction.**

-The FIDS Staff Panel is being developed and enhanced to provide an efficient and user-friendly solution for airport staff.
+ FIDS is being developed and enhanced to provide an efficient and user-friendly solution for User.
 Please note that the application might not be fully functional or stable at this stage.

 ## Associated FIDS Repository